Object and Shape Detection

 Systems in operation

-Examples of our developments are hand-held and industrially used measuring instruments from companies such as Bosch or Tessari.
-Our laser scanners are used by leading 3D measurement technology providers such as FARO, by Deutsche Bahn (DB), Österreichische Bundesbahnen (ÖBB) and ten other railway operators worldwide on three continents.
+Our mobile laser scanner systems are used for condition monitoring by leading 3D measurement technology providers, by Deutsche Bahn (DB), Österreichische Bundesbahnen (ÖBB) and numerous other railway operators worldwide.
+Service companies and network operators such as Deutsche Telekom rely on measurement vehicles equipped with our multi-sensor systems to record the condition of roads and to digitize planning process for expansion of the fibre optic network .
 The German Federal Highway Research Institute (BASt) uses our measuring systems as reference devices.
-These scanner systems are world leaders in terms of measurement speed and accuracy and are continuously being further developed using highly integrated and low-cost components from communication electronics.
+Mobile laser scanner systems by Fraunhofer IPM are world leaders in terms of measurement speed and accuracy and are continuously being further developed using highly integrated and low-cost components from communication electronics.

 News & Information